- Crime statistics

 Our goal at Calvin University is to be the kind of community that follows Christian principles as we seek to resolve any conflicts that may occur between persons with disabilities and other members of the campus community.
 We are motivated by love and justice.
 Our hope is that the procedures described below will be needed rarely; and when used, that they will lead to restoration of community whenever it has been broken.

 On occasion a student or employee of the university who has a disability may have criticism with regard to matters such as failure to provide reasonable accommodation in courses; barriers in attitude, architecture, or communication; or discrimination in employment.
 The first step is for the student or employee to present his or her concern and request for action directly to the faculty member or other university employee who is involved.
 The professor or other university employee should listen, giving serious attention to the complainant’s concern, and attempt to resolve it in a mutually satisfactory way.

-If the faculty or staff member's response does not satisfy the complainant, or if the complainant does not feel safe in approaching the faculty or staff member, then the complainant must file a formal grievance with the Campus ADA Compliance Officer, the Vice President for Administration and Finance.
+If the faculty or staff member's response does not satisfy the complainant, or if the complainant does not feel safe in approaching the faculty or staff member, then the complainant must file a formal grievance with the Campus ADA Compliance Officer, the Director of Human Resources.
 To file a grievance, the complainant, and only the complainant, must fill out an ADA Grievance Form, which is available in the Office of Administration and Finance.
 Alternative means of filing the ADA Grievance Form, such as a personal interview or a tape recording, will be made available to persons with disabilities upon request.
 The grievance must be filed no later than sixty days after the alleged violation.

 Within ten working days of receiving the grievance, the ADA Compliance Officer will review the grievance, consult with necessary parties, and determine if the grievance shall be forwarded directly to the Campus Accessibility Advisory Committee (CAAC) for fact-finding and decision.